 These Fudgy Homemade Brownies are better than any boxed brownies mix.
 They’re dense, rich and fudgy with a flaky layer on top.
 If you’ve never made brownies from scratch, this easy recipe is the perfect place to start!

 Fudgy Homemade Brownies

-You guys, oh my gosh, the time has come!
-I’ve been on a mission to make the perfect, fudgy, from-scratch brownie recipe.
+You guys, oh my gosh, I’ve been on a mission to make the perfect, fudgy, from-scratch brownie recipe.
 I’ve poured my heart and soul into perfecting this recipe.
 Somewhere around recipe test #15 I started to lose count of how many batches we made to get here.

 I loooove this recipe, and I will probably never make a boxed brownie mix again.
 This recipe has triple the chocolate.
-There’s melted chocolate in the batter, cocoa powder and chocolate chips on top.
-Plus I’m discovered the secret to achieving the shiny flakey layer on top that you often get with a brownie mix.
+There’s melted chocolate in the batter, cocoa powder, and chocolate chips on top.
+Plus I’ve discovered the secret to achieving the shiny flakey layer on top that you often get with a brownie mix.

 I’m a dark chocolate girl myself, but one of the best things about this recipe is you can make adjustments to suit your taste.

 Out of the oven, they’re melty, gooey, lick-your-fingers good.
 But once they’ve had time to set and cool, the texture is spot on.